adghayes/swimset/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-13-1.png)

-The first split is significantly predictive as expected - faster swimmers begin the race faster - so the reduction in RMSE was more than 50 percent, from 14.0524826 to 5.3626677 for the linear regression.
+The first split is significantly predictive as expected - faster swimmers begin the race faster - so the reduction in RMSE was more than 50%, from 14.0524826 to 5.3626677 for the linear regression.

 #### Prediction with Two Splits